 Give yourself enough time to analyse your work and decide which projects have been most successful.
 It’s important to involve the specialists who worked directly on the project because they know first hand how it progressed and why it was successful.
 Decide who is the best person to write the entry and who is going to proofread it.

 If you don’t have an award in mind already, when selecting one, keep in mind what your objectives are (PR, winning customers etc.) and what impact the award will have on your business.
-If you’re unsure what category to enter, look at where your business has made a significant impact your business.
+If you’re unsure what category to enter, look at where your activities have made a significant impact your business.
 If you’re still unsure, contact the judges for their view.
 Most importantly, your decision on how many awards to enter should be based on your achievements and what your business does.

 2. Showcase Your Most Successful Project